-We employ external experts to assess human rights risks in the supply chains of products handled by Mitsui and overseas trading affiliates, as well as the main business operations of consolidated subsidiaries.
-These assessments are carried out for each product and country using international indicators and other tools.
-Human rights risks, including an exhaustive list of social, human rights, and labor practice risks that comply with international norms and standards concerning corporate social responsibility, are then identified in order to narrow down which fields are high risk.
-Following this, our business and the businesses of our subsidiaries are assessed as to whether they correspond to these areas.
-The results of these risk assessments identified area in which there is generally a high risk of the occurrence of human rights issues such as forced labor or child labor in our supply chains, mainly related to food, textiles, building materials, and mining, primarily in production regions in emerging countries in regions such as Southeast Asia, Africa, and South America.
+In the fiscal year ended March 2020, we employed external experts to conduct assessments of human rights risks of products handled by Mitsui and overseas trading affiliates, as well as the main business operations of consolidated subsidiaries, and identified general high-risk areas where human rights issues such as forced labor and child labor are likely to arise.
+These assessments were carried out for the supply chains of each product and country using international indicators and other tools.
+Next, we narrowed down the fields that are high risk by identifying a comprehensive list of social, human rights, and labor practice risks that comply with international norms and standards concerning corporate social responsibility, and confirmed whether or not our business and the businesses of our subsidiaries correspond to these areas.
+The results of these risk assessments identified areas in which there is generally a high risk in our supply chains, mainly related to food, textiles, building materials, and mining, primarily in production regions in emerging countries in regions such as Southeast Asia, Africa, and South America.
+By the fiscal year ended March, 2023 we had conducted surveys on all major suppliers in the high risk business areas.
+We will continue to conduct human rights due diligence in the supply chain in the fiscal year ending March 31, 2024 and beyond.